laoyigrace/subject/doc/source/cache.rst

 The recommended practice is to use ``cron`` to fire ``glance-cache-cleaner`` at a semi-regular interval.

-Prefetching Images into the Subject Cache
+Prefetching Subjects into the Subject Cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some installations have base (sometimes called "golden") subjects that are